Thai Game

 The Thai Game is a breed of hard feather fighting chicken, originating in Thailand, and known as ไก่ชน.
 Since 2009 they have been recognised by the British Poultry Standards.

+Description

 They are described as of Malayoid type, with similarities to Shamo but with a lighter build and higher positioned tail as the most obvious differences.
 Any colour is accepted, but red black is the most common.